Interoperability Concerns

 — Comment on RadioReference forums when another township discussed radio changes

-Other jurisdictions that have tried fire encryption have often reversed course after experiencing real-world problems:
+Other jurisdictions that encrypted fire communications have often reversed the decision after running into real-world problems:

 Washington, DC Fire